Read our top closing sales tips from expert salespeople to learn how best to ask for the deal, including preparation and follow-up.

 The final benefit is the personal relationships that you develop when networking.
 Not only can these connections make your professional life more enjoyable, but they can also make it much more profitable.
 Personal relationships are easily the best part of business networking.

 All of the other benefits listed here are reliant on this one.
 In order to get referrals, feedback, and cooperation with other businesses, you really need to take the time and invest in developing these deeper personal connections with those that you meet.
-Cold canvassing, calling, and emailing just don’t give you the same opportunity to make these connections, so make this your primary goal when networking.
+Other sales prospecting methods like cold canvassing, calling, and emailing just don’t give you the same opportunity to make these connections, so make this your primary goal when networking.

 Developing personal relationships often goes beyond the networking event.
 Be open to freeing up time to go out with your connections and get to know them, so long as everything stays professional.